Why Is My Tomberlin Golf Cart Experiencing Acceleration Issues?

 Are Insurance Policies Required for Golf Carts?

-Maryland mandates liability insurance with minimum coverage of $30,000 for bodily injury and $15,000 for property damage.
-Policies must include uninsured motorist protection.
-Off-road use-only carts don’t require insurance, but street-legal models do.
-Providers like Progressive and Geico offer specialized LSV policies starting at $150 annually.
+Maryland law requires liability insurance for street-legal golf carts, with minimum coverage of $30,000 for bodily injury and $15,000 for property damage.
+Insurance must also cover uninsured motorists.
+Off-road-only carts do not require insurance, but street-legal models do.
+Costs vary based on usage, location, and safety features.
+Providers like Progressive and Geico offer LSV policies starting around $150 per year.

 Insurance Provider Minimum Coverage Annual Premium Range